azizulhakim6817/javascript-project-vanilla.js-core.js/readme.md

 const element = document.querySelector('.myClass');
 const elements = document.querySelectorAll('.myClass');

-2. How to create and insert a new element into the DOM Use document.createElement() to create a new element.
+## 2. How do you create and insert a new element into the DOM?
+Use document.createElement() to create a new element.
 Insert it using appendChild() or insertBefore().